abarker/abarker.github.io/content/understanding_python_imports.rst

 statement.
 The syntax looks the same but in an expression the dots are attribute accesses on `module` objects.
 For example, the second import does not actually add anything to the namespace of the module doing the import.
-The module for `my_package` is already in the namespace after the first import.
+The module for `my_package` is already in the namespace due to the first import.
 The second import just adds the module attribute `foo` to the `my_package` namespace so that `my_package.foo` works in expressions.